 Please answer the following questions:

-- Have you been tested for the coronavirus (awaiting results)?
+- Have you been tested for the coronavirus because you are having illness symptom and are still awaiting results?
 If yes, stay home until results are received.

 - Cough (not related to allergies)